just-the-docs/just-the-docs/docs/ui-components/ui-components.md

 # UI Components

-Just the Docs includes all the CSS you need to create structured documentation for your next project.
-To make it as easy as possible to write documentation in plain Markdown, most styles will require no additional CSS classes.
+To make it as easy as possible to write documentation in plain Markdown, most UI components are styled using default Markdown elements with few additional CSS classes needed.
 {: .fs-6 .fw-300 }